205 Bodies Recovered in Lima Fire

 %mlink(STRY:; PHOTO:LIM102-123001; AUDIO:%)

-LIMA, Peru (AP) _ Firefighters dug through the rubble Sunday of a massive blaze sparked by a fireworks explosion in historic downtown Lima just four blocks from Congress, retrieving 205 bodies by late morning.
+LIMA, Peru (AP) _ Firefighters dug through the rubble Sunday of a massive blaze sparked by a fireworks explosion in historic downtown Lima just four blocks from Congress, retrieving more than 200 bodies by late morning.

 Rescue workers retrieved the charred bodies of 122 people, including small children, killed in the streets as a wall of fire swept through four blocks of shops and rundown apartment buildings Saturday night.
 At least 144 were hospitalized with burns.